aakarsh27/election-review-analysis/README.md

 #### personal reviews
 my presentation sucked. well not really. but my professor couldnt believe all chunks of code.

-for some reason he failed to understand how a jupyter notebook works
+for some reason he failed to understand how a jupyter notebook works. he ended up turning it down in the start lmao